📊 Creator Revenue Calculator

 Is a $5 sub or a $50 sub more realistic to convert?

-This depends entirely on your niche and how much your content is worth to the reader's work or life.
-There is no universal conversion rate, but Substack has publicly stated that the average paid conversion rate across their platform sits around 5% to 10% of a free list.
+This depends on your niche and how much your content helps the reader's work or life.
+There is no universal conversion rate.
+But Substack has publicly stated that the average paid conversion rate across their platform is around 5% to 10% of a free list.

 If your free list has 2,000 subscribers and you convert at 7%, that is 140 paid subscribers.
-At $5/month that is $568/month net.
-At $10/month it is $1,177/month net, assuming the same conversion rate, which it almost certainly will not be.
+At $5/month, that is $568/month net.
+At $10/month, it is $1,177/month net.
+That assumes the same conversion rate, which it almost certainly will not be.
 Higher prices reduce conversion.
 The question is by how much.

-A practical benchmark from the newsletter industry: Lenny Rachitsky of Lenny's Newsletter has shared that his $150/year subscription (about $12.50/month equivalent) crossed $1 million annual revenue at around 6,000 paid subscribers.
-That works out to roughly $167 per paid subscriber per year gross.
-His niche is product management, where readers use the content professionally and can justify the cost.
+Here is a real-world benchmark from the newsletter world.
+Lenny Rachitsky of Lenny's Newsletter has shared that his $150/year subscription (about $12.50/month) crossed $1 million in annual revenue at around 6,000 paid subscribers.
+That works out to roughly $167 per paid subscriber per year in gross revenue.
+His niche is product management.
+Readers use his content for their jobs and can justify the cost.
 Your niche math will differ.

 Does churn kill the $5 model faster than the $50 model?

-Yes, and this is the part creators underestimate.
+Yes, and this is the part creators often miss.
 Churn is the percentage of paid subscribers who cancel each month.
 Even a 3% monthly churn rate means you lose about 30% of your paid base over a year.

-At $5/month with 247 subscribers and 3% monthly churn, you are losing roughly 7 to 8 subscribers per month.
-To stay flat at $1,000/month net, you need to replace those 7 to 8 subscribers every single month indefinitely.
-At $50/month with 24 subscribers and the same 3% churn, you are losing less than 1 subscriber per month.
+At $5/month with 247 subscribers and 3% monthly churn, you lose roughly 7 to 8 subscribers per month.
+To stay flat at $1,000/month net, you must replace those 7 to 8 subscribers every single month.
+At $50/month with 24 subscribers and the same 3% churn, you lose less than 1 subscriber per month.

-The $5 model demands a content and marketing machine that keeps refilling the funnel.
-The $50 model demands a smaller but far more committed audience.
+The $5 model needs a content and marketing machine that keeps refilling the funnel.
+The $50 model needs a smaller but much more committed audience.
 Neither is easy.
 They are just different problems.

 Recurly's 2023 Subscription Benchmark Report found median monthly churn for digital media and publishing subscriptions at around 5.6%.
-If you use that number instead of 3%, your $5 tier loses roughly 14 subscribers per month.
-You are now running hard just to stay in place.
+At that rate, your $5 tier loses roughly 14 subscribers per month.
+You are running hard just to stay in place.

 What price should I actually charge?

-Charge the lowest price that a meaningful percentage of your audience will pay without hesitation.
-For general interest newsletters covering lifestyle, personal finance basics, or creative writing, $5 to $7/month is common because the audience is broad and price-sensitive.
-For professional or B2B newsletters covering topics where readers use the content to make money or do their jobs better, $15 to $25/month is defensible and often converts surprisingly well.
+Charge the lowest price that a good portion of your audience will pay without hesitation.
+For general interest newsletters covering lifestyle, basic personal finance, or creative writing, $5 to $7/month is common.
+Those audiences are broad and price-sensitive.
+For professional or B2B newsletters where readers use the content to do their jobs or make money, $15 to $25/month is fair and often converts well.

-Substack's guidance on pricing specifically recommends against underpricing, noting that writers often set prices too low out of fear.
-Their suggested starting point is $5 to $10/month or $50 to $100/year, but they acknowledge that professional niches support higher prices.
+Substack's guidance on pricing says writers often set prices too low out of fear.
+Their suggested starting point is $5 to $10/month or $50 to $100/year.
+But they also say professional niches can support higher prices.

 One practical test: offer a founding member tier at 2x to 3x your standard price with no extra benefits.
-If 5% to 10% of your paid subscribers choose it, your audience has more price tolerance than your base tier suggests.
+If 5% to 10% of your paid subscribers choose it, your audience can handle more than your base price suggests.

 The honest bottom line

-The $5 versus $50 question is really a question about your audience's relationship to your content.
-Two hundred and forty-seven people paying $5 is a very different community to build and retain than 24 people paying $50.
-The revenue is identical on paper.
-The operational reality is not.
+The $5 versus $50 question is really about how your audience connects with your content.
+Building and keeping 247 people at $5 is very different from doing the same with 24 people at $50.
+The revenue looks the same on paper.
+The day-to-day reality is not.

 Run your own numbers using the fee structure above.
-Plug in your current free list size, a realistic conversion rate between 3% and 8%, and a churn rate between 3% and 6%.
-The result will be more useful than any success story you read online.
+Use your current free list size, a realistic conversion rate between 3% and 8%, and a churn rate between 3% and 6%.
+The result will tell you more than any success story you read online.

 Frequently asked questions